mmarquee/ui-automation/docs/developer.md

 ### Initialising

 In order to get access to the automation API, an UIAutomation instance needs to be created, this is done as follows.
+Note that there are resources that need to be disposed of, so see the section on disposing of resources below.

 ```
   UIAutomation automation = UIAutomation.getInstance();